• Skip to primary navigation

 Notes

-Oat flour: sub sorghum, brown rice, buckwheat, or millet flour, or an all-purpose flour blend.
+• Oat flour: sub sorghum, brown rice, buckwheat, or millet flour, or an all-purpose GF flour blend.

-Make-ahead: the dough can be wrapped tightly and chilled for up to several days, or frozen for up to a month or two.
-Defrost in the fridge overnight if frozen, and let soften at room temperature until rollable if chilled.
-The cookies keep well, airtight, for up to a week or two.
-If they get soft, just crisp them back up in a 325º oven for 5 minutes or so.
-Once they cool down, they should be crispier; if not, return them to the oven for a few more minutes.
+• The dough can be wrapped tightly and chilled for up to several days, or frozen for up to a month or two.
+Defrost in the fridge overnight if frozen, and let soften at room temperature until rollable if chilled, then proceed with the recipe.

 This makes a smallish batch of cookies – and they go quick – so feel free to double the recipe if you like.